 TR is the Transportation Fee in $ per Mcf to be charged for Primary Private helium delivered to Person or helium accepted from Person during the month.
 Invoicing and payment procedures are described in Article V below.

-S is the total volume, in Mcf, of Primary Private Helium in storage prior to the Conveyance in the Federal Helium System or the volume of Primary Helium in storage in the Helium System, after the Conveyance owned by all private owners at the beginning of the Fiscal Year.
+S is the total volume, in Mcf, of Primary Private Helium in storage prior to the Conveyance in the Federal Helium System or the volume of Primary Private Helium in storage in the Helium System, after the Conveyance owned by all private owners at the beginning of the Fiscal Year.

-A is the total volume, in Mcf, of Primary Helium prior to the Conveyance that all storage Contract holders delivered for acceptance into the Federal Helium Pipeline.
-If the above volume varies significantly from the total of all Contract holders’ estimate in Article 2.2a, the United States or Purchaser’s Representative, as applicable, may choose to use the estimate, in whole or in part.
+A is the total volume, in Mcf, of Primary Private Helium prior to the Conveyance that all storage Contract holders delivered for acceptance into the Federal Helium Pipeline.
+If the above volume varies significantly from the total of all Contract holders’ estimate in Article 2.2a, the United States or Real Property Purchaser’s Representative, as applicable, may choose to use the estimate, in whole or in part.

 D is the total volume, in Mcf, of Primary Private Helium that all storage Contract holders delivered prior to the Conveyance through the Federal Helium Pipeline during the previous Fiscal Year.
 However, D will not exceed the estimated productive capacity of the Federal Helium System or the Helium System, as applicable.
-If the above volume varies significantly from the total of all Contract holders’ estimate in Article 2.5a, the United States or Purchaser’s Representative, as applicable, may choose to use the estimate, in whole or in part.
+If the above volume varies significantly from the total of all Contract holders’ estimate in Article 2.5a, the United States or Real Property Purchaser’s Representative, as applicable, may choose to use the estimate, in whole or in part.

 ST is Storage Fee in $ per Mcf to be charged prior to the Conveyance for its Primary Private Helium in storage at the beginning of the Fiscal Year.
 Person will pay its portion in ten equal installments with the first installment due by December 15th each Fiscal Year and the final installment due on September 15th of the Fiscal Year.